 Kala-azar rates increase in eastern Sudan as schools stay closed

-The Minister of Health and Social Development in El Gedaref in eastern Sudan, Ahmed El Ameen, has reported a significant increase in the rate of kala-azar (visceral leishmaniasis) disease in the state.
+The Minister of Health and Social Development in El Gedaref in eastern Sudan, Ahmed El Ameen, on Sunday reported a significant increase in the rate of kala-azar (visceral leishmaniasis) disease in the state.
 Meanwhile, the El Gedaref government postponed the start of the school year, which was scheduled for Sunday.

 The state recorded more than a thousand kala-azar* cases in the first quarter of this year compared to 750 cases during the same quarter of last year, an increase of 25 per cent.
 The health minister said that an increase in deaths accompanies the infections.